MetPX/sr3-examples/empty-mqtt-pump/README.md

-Given an empty Ubuntu 22.04 (or later) run  the script here:
+Given an shell session on an empty Ubuntu 22.04 (or later) server, ensure it is uptodate, and then run the script that installs what is needed:

 ```
  sudo apt update